top of page

 DUTCH testing (Dried Urine for Comprehensive Hormones)

+The DUTCH test (an easy to-do at home urine test taken over 24hrs – DUTCH Complete; or one month – DUTCH MAPPING).
 The DUTCH Complete test evaluates 35 sex and adrenal hormones, including oestrogen, progesterone, testosterone, DHEA, and cortisol, with metabolites.
 It also measures daily free cortisol and cortisone patterns, 8-OHdG, melatonin, and nine organic acids, including markers for B12, B6, biotin, glutathione, dopamine, norepinephrine/epinephrine, neuroinflammation, and tryptophan putrefaction, offering insights into hormonal and metabolic health

 Who should take this test?

+This is ideal for post-menopausal women, anyone taking the oral contraceptive pill, anyone taking HRT and females who do not want to take the test for a whole month (ideal for younger clients).
 Clients taking this test who do have a cycle should take it between days 19-22 of a regular 28-day cycle.
 Follow instructions on when to take the test if your cycle is longer or shorter than this.

 When should you consider this test?